JoshOBrien/exiftoolr/README.md

 # ExifTool functionality from R

-The **exiftoolr** package provides a thin wrapper around a local installation of ExifTool, giving users easy access to [ExifTool][ExifTool-home] functionality from within R. The package can be configured () to use an already existing ExifTool installation.
-Alternatively, the utility function `install_exiftool()` (run just once following package installation) can be used to download and install the most up-to-date version of ExifTool into the **exiftoolr** package directory.
+The **exiftoolr** package provides a thin wrapper around a local installation of [ExifTool][ExifTool-home], giving users easy access to ExifTool functionality from within R. The package can be configured to use an already existing ExifTool installation.
+Alternatively, the utility function `install_exiftool()`, run just once following package installation, can be used to download and install the most up-to-date version of ExifTool into the **exiftoolr** package directory.

-A simple call to `exif_read()` will then read metadata from one or more image or other files into a `data.frame` with one row per file and one column per metadata field.
+A simple call to `exif_read()` will then read metadata from one or more image or other files into a `data.frame` with one column per metadata field and one row per file.
 The function `exif_call()` supports more general calls to the underlying ExifTool utility (some examples of which are displayed [here][ExifTool-examples]).

 ## What is ExifTool?